vezel-dev/novadrop/doc/game/data.md

 `name_index_1` and friends are **one-based** indexes into the `addresses` region of the `names` table.
 A value of `0` indicates that the field does not define a key.
 A key definition can specify between zero and four keys.
+These fields may not refer to the special `__value__` attribute.

 There need not be any keys defined in a data center file at all, but the client will be *very slow* without certain key definitions.
 At minimum, a data center